This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 Your parents may have ensured that you didn’t eat too much sugar or decide to have a bag of potato chips for dinner.
 They may have encouraged you to get your homework done and take the steps to apply for and go to college.

-You grow up and it is all on you.
+You grow up and it’s all on you.
 You have to delay gratification and save money, eat healthy, clean your home, and take the steps necessary to reach your goals.
 No one is going to do all that for you.
 At least not without feeling a bit resentful.

-It is always going to be easier to take the path of the least resistance and stay stagnant.
+It is always going to be easier to take the path of the least resistance and stay right where you are.
 Reaching for your goals is often going to feel scary.
 Things like starting exercise or cleaning your house are going to feel aversive.
 Who wants to do those things?
 Who wants to get all sweaty and uncomfortable and short of breath?